Things to see and do in Sweden

-Immerse yourself in Astrid Lindgren’s fantasy world in Vimmerby in the province of Småland: Pippi Longstocking, Ronja, the robber’s daughter, that Emil, Karlsson on the roof and many more of Astrid Lindgren’s famous characters gather in Astrid Lindgrens Värld (astridlindgrensvarld.se/en).
+Immerse yourself in Astrid Lindgren's fantasy world in Vimmerby in the province of Småland: Pippi Longstocking, Ronja the robber's daughter, Emil, Karlsson on the roof and many more of Astrid Lindgren's famous characters gather in Astrid Lindgren's Värld (alv.se).
 In summer, there are about 50 different daily theatre performances in the park.
-Spend the night in one of the houses at Den lilla staden (The tiny town) and relive the life of the Bullerby children.
+Spend the night in one of the houses in Den Lilla Staden (The Tiny Town) and relive the life of the Bullerby children.

 Gothenburg (Göteborg) is the home of Volvo cars and they have a museum to prove it (www.volvomuseum.com).
 If cars aren’t your thing, relive the city's seafaring past at the Maritime Museum (Sjöfartsmuseet) (www.sjofartsmuseetakvariet.se) or head to the pretty Nordstaden Kronhuset area, home of the fascinating City Museum (goteborgsstadsmuseum.se).